Effective Date: January 1, 2020

 Automatically Collected Information

-When you visit or use the Services, we automatically gather certain technical and usage information, which may be associated with your user account.
-This technical and usage information (“Technical Information”) includes usage information, such as information on when, how often and for how long you use the Services; and server log data such as a computer’s IP address, browser type, device type, operating system and version, or the webpage you were visiting before you came to the Services.
+When Consumers, Customers or Site Visitors visit the Site or use the Services, we automatically gather certain technical and usage information, which may be associated with your user account.
+This technical and usage information (“Technical Information”) may include information on when, how often and for how long you use the Services; and server log data such as:

 Technical Information also includes “Cookies,” which are small text files containing a string of alphanumeric characters that are downloaded by your web browser when you visit a website.
 Like many online services, we may use both session cookies and persistent cookies when you access and use the Services.
 Cookies are used to remember your user account information and your preferences, to customize the Services for you and to assist us in measuring and analyzing utilization of the Services.